Free US shipping $30+

 Phenoxyethanol Synthetic preservative to extend shelf life Adds a chemical compound to a product that, with proper formulation, does not need preservation at all.

-The key principle: If a fiber formula requires a preservative, it contains ingredients that are susceptible to microbial contamination.
-A formula built from naturally stable materials, like cotton, mineral pigment, and sodium chloride, does not need a preservative because nothing in the formula supports microbial growth.
+The key principle: If a fiber product requires a preservative, it contains ingredients that are susceptible to microbial contamination.
+A product built from naturally stable materials like cotton, mineral pigment, and sodium chloride does not need a preservative because nothing in it supports microbial growth.

 4